 In achalasia sufferers, the ability of the esophagus to push food downward is impaired and the sphincter muscle fails to relax.
 Symptoms often begin with difficulty swallowing, but over time, the degenerative disorder can lead to:

-Achalasia also can cause inflammation of the esophageal lining, which is a risk factor for developing esophageal cancer.
+Achalasia also may cause inflammation of the esophageal lining, which is a risk factor for developing esophageal cancer.

 Achalasia is often misdiagnosed because its symptoms are similar to those of other digestive disorders.
 The most common tests for achalasia are: